ycheng517/ar4_ros_driver/README.md

 The Teensy and Arduino Nano sketches provided in [annin_ar4_firmware](./annin_ar4_firmware/) are compatible with the default hardware.
 To flash it, follow the same procedure as specified in [AR4 Robot Setup](https://www.youtube.com/watch?v=OL6lXu8VU4s).
+An extra step required is to install [Bounce2](https://github.com/thomasfredericks/Bounce2) from the Library Manager in Arduino.

 ### [Optional] Running in Docker Container